NilCoalescing/djangochannelsrestframework/README.rst

         await super().receive_json(content)
         await LiveConsumer.model_activity.subscribe(self)

-Both the action and receive_json make use of the model_activity method in the LiveConsumer class, referred to above, subscribing to all CRUD operations of the model specified in the @model_observer.
+Both the action and `receive_json` make use of the `model_activity` method in the `LiveConsumer` class, referred to above, subscribing to all CRUD operations of the model specified in the `@model_observer`.

 Note: If utilizing `receive_json`, one must `super().receive_json(content)` to avoid the disruption of other actions not declared in the `receive_json`.